ctm/yld/src/running/past/2023/resolutions-stink.md

 present.
 The day after this race, I had a 24 mile training run with a 40 pound pack.
 Even with ibuprofen and acetaminophen my hot-spot screamed.

+[^2]: The course was short, so he didn't actually run a 5:24 pace, but the dude's out-of-my league fast.
+I believe my fastest mile&mdash;and it was just a single mile&mdash;ever was just barely under six minutes and that was years ago when I was doing more speedwork.
+I am not worthy.